ltoniazzi/Algebra_applications/README.md

-In this tutorial we use the theory of invertibility of elementary matrices to construct an encryption algorythm.
+In this tutorial we use the theory of invertibility of elementary matrices to construct an encryption algorithm.
 You can input a password to encrypt a message and then decrypt the message using the same password.

 ### How to run
 Simply click this Binder badge